-(74) For the purposes of this Policy and Procedure:
+- (61) For the purposes of this Policy and Procedure: - a.
+Conceded Pass: a pass, represented by the grade NC, that may be awarded once where a student has less than 60 credit points remaining in their course, the grade for the subject falls between 47 and 50%, and other conditions are met. - b. civil event: any formally recognised activity where a student's attendance is required by any tier of government. - c. cultural event: any formally recognised activity relating to a student's ethnicity, language and/or customary beliefs.

-- a.
-Conceded Pass: a pass, represented by the grade NC, that may be awarded once where a student has 60 credit points or less remaining in their course, the grade for the subject falls between 47 and 50%, and other conditions outlined in this Procedure are met - b. civil event: any formally recognised activity where a student's attendance is required by any tier of government - c. cultural event: any formally recognised activity relating to a student's ethnicity, language and/or customary beliefs - d.
-Final Assessment Period (FAP): the designated period, normally following a teaching period and SWOTVAC, where final assessments and/or examinations are held.
-The schedules for FAPs are published in advance by Student Administration. - e. hurdle requirement: a condition that must be met by a student to be eligible to receive a passing grade in a subject - f. point-in-time assessment task: an assessment task that is only held at a designated time, for example online tests held at a specific time, live presentations, and performances - g. progression period: the period of study at the end of which a student's academic progress is formally assessed.
+- d. hurdle requirement: a condition that must be met by a student to be eligible to receive a passing grade in a subject. - e. progression period: the period of study at the end of which a student's academic progress is formally assessed.
 A progression period may include more than one teaching period.
-Each subject enrolment will be assigned to a specific progression period according to the last day of the teaching period in which the subject is offered. - h. teaching period: the period between the commencement and completion of teaching in a specific subject.
+Each subject enrolment will be assigned to a specific progression period according to the last day of the teaching period in which the subject is offered. - f. teaching period: the period between the commencement and completion of teaching in a specific subject.